-How Negative Thoughts Can Affect Your Health
+How Negative Thoughts Become Diseases

 When you experience a lot of anxiety, depression or negative thoughts, odds are that the disorder will also affect your body, triggering a variety of physical symptoms.

 Pessimistic attitudes are related to a worse mental and physical health.
 Due to this, one of the questions to ask is how negative thoughts become diseases.

 In recent years we’ve seen increasingly more literature on the relationship between mind and body, understanding that they’re much more closely related than we ever imagined.

 Below, discover the mechanisms that explain this interaction.

 Many recent studies tell us that greater emotional well-being is associated with better physical health.
 Thus, reviews such as the one Professor Andrew Steptoe and his team conducted provide evidence about this.

 Furthermore, as the authors themselves point out, this is the case both in terms of objective data and in terms of the subjective perception we have of them.

 It seems that the order and hope that inhabit our ideas have the capacity to relate to physical health, through the functioning of the nervous system.

 Thus, it’s observed that we’re more vulnerable to disease when negative thoughts invade us.
 Moreover, anxiety or depression, cause many organic manifestations, which clue us into this mind-body interaction.